Single monkey-saddle singularity of a Fermi surface and its instabilities

 We denote with A and B the two interpenetrating triangular sublattices to the honeycomb lattice.
 Let

-denote the vectors that connect any site in sublattice A to its three nearest-neighbors in sublattice B, where we have set the lattice spacing of the honeycomb lattice to unity.
+denote the vectors that connect any site in sublattice A to its three nearest neighbors in sublattice B, where we have set the lattice spacing of the honeycomb lattice to unity.

 Three of the six next-nearest-neighbor vectors in the triangular sublattice A are given by